-Our medical providers at Midwest Express Clinic urgent care are ready to assist you.
+Our medical providers are ready to assist you.
 They may ask questions about your symptoms and lifestyle to help identify the underlying cause.
 In some cases, additional testing may be necessary to reach a diagnosis.

 If at-home remedies or over-the-counter medications are not providing relief for your nausea, vomiting, or diarrhea, don’t hesitate to visit us.
 Your well-being is our priority, and we’re here to provide professional care and support during your visit.

 What causes nausea and vomiting, and when should I seek medical attention for these symptoms?

 Nausea and vomiting can result from various factors, including hormonal changes, infections, medication, alcohol consumption, anesthesia, food poisoning, pregnancy, migraines, and emotional stress.
 If these symptoms persist for more than three days or become severe, it’s advisable to consult a medical professional.